kipos-lang/kipos/Roadmap.md

 # History Scrubbing how is it done:

-- in `store`, we need to know if we're scrubbing
+- [x] in `store`, we need to know if we're scrubbing
-  - if scrubbing, ignore all actions/updates.
+  - [x] if scrubbing, ignore all actions/updates.
+- [ ] now ... apply the diffs on the sly

+- [x] make a frozen.previews where you can apply diffs
+- [ ] use that stuff when we're in frozen mode

 # Testing it